JDLabOrg/IUManual-EN/004_03_panel_event.rst

 Scroll Animator
 ---------------

 Adds Scroll Animator to animate widget by scrolling.
-When target widget closing to middle of browser, selected value will transform from before to after.
+When the target widget appear in the middle of browser, the selected value will transform from before to after.

 * ``X-Position`` : Adds Scroll Animator to X-Position.
 * ``Y-Position`` : Adds Scroll Animator to Y-Position.